aregsar/aregsarblog/blog/2021/redis-configure-laravel-cache/index.md

 ### Step 10 - Use the cache service

-In laravel when we use the `cache()` helper of the `Cache::` facade, they use the `default` cache store from config/cache.php which in turn uses the `cache` connection in the config/database.php as configured by.
+In laravel when we use the `cache()` helper of the `Cache::` facade, they use the `default` cache store from config/cache.php which in turn uses the `cache` connection in the config/database.php.

 When done you can shutdown the docker service